spencerdodd/kernelpop/README.md

 which makes it useful as a host-side only enumeration tool.
 This run by starting `kernelpop` and with the `-i` flag and then passing the output of `uname -a` when requested.
 This is a legacy feature and replaced by `uname mode`, but remains supported as `-u` does not support Mac enumeration.

+### `PLAYGROUND` path

+The `-p` option sets the value of the global variable `PLAYGROUND_PATH`.
+This is the location where all exploit source files are written to, and exploits compiled to.
+This is set, by default, to `/tmp`.
+However, you can set it to any directory with this modifier in case you do not have write access in `/tmp`.

 ### digestible ouput